naolgithub/Weather-Clean-Arch/README.md

 ## Extra Feautures

 - Home Widget(Only-IOS) for better view of Temperature
 - Notification using awesome_notification which is compatible for both IOS & Android which includes advanced actions.
-Please refer to below Screenshots or Demo Video for better understandability
+Please refer to below Screenshots for better understandability

 ## Screens